pyamsoft/pstate-frequency/README.md

 ![](https://raw.githubusercontent.com/pyamsoft/pstate-frequency/master/assets/img/pstate-frequency_example_set.png)

 The *-g --get* option can be called by a normal user, and will display the current values
-for the CPU maximum scaling frequency, the state of Turbo Boost, and the maximum p-state
+for the CPU  minimum scaling frequency, the CPU maximum scaling frequency, the state of Turbo Boost.
-frequency as a percentage.

 The *-s --set* option can only be called by a user with root permissions.
 The *-s --set* option also takes one or more of these flags as necessary arguments:
 + **-m --max** Adjust the maximum scaling frequency of the CPU
++ **-n --min** Adjust the minimum scaling frequency of the CPU
 + **-t --turbo** Adjust the current state of Turbo Boost
 + **-p --plan** Adjust the maximum scaling and Turbo Boost to a preset plan.

 There are three power plans:
-1. **powersave** Sets the maximum scaling frequency to the lowest available frequency
+1. **powersave** Sets the minimum and maximum scaling frequencies to the lowest available
 and disables Turbo Boost.
-2. **performance** Sets the maximum scaling frequency to the highest available
+2. **performance** Sets the minimum scaling frequency to the lowest available,
-non-turbo frequency and disables Turbo Boost.
+the maximum scaling frequency to the highest available non-turbo frequency and disables Turbo Boost.
-3. **max-performance** Sets the maximum scaling frequency to the highest available
+3. **max-performance** Sets the minimum and maximum scaling frequencies to the highest available
 frequency taking into account Turbo Boost frequencies, and enables Turbo Boost.

 # Questions

 Questions or issues should be either posted in the issue section of this repository,
-or directed by email to pyam.soft@gmail.com
+or directed by email to Peter Yamanaka @ pyam.soft@gmail.com